cfpb/design-system/docs/pages/setting-the-foundation.md

   <h4 class="h3">﻿Set intentional language</h4>

   Take time during your team formation and when beginning a new project to review the guidelines and references above.
-[APA’s Bias Free Language Guide](https://apastyle.apa.org/style-grammar-guidelines/bias-free-language) and [Language, Please](https://languageplease.org/) are both excellent guides to inclusive language, and contain robust lists of appropriate person- and identity- first terms.
+[APA’s Bias Free Language Guide](https://apastyle.apa.org/style-grammar-guidelines/bias-free-language) and [Language, Please](https://languageplease.org/) are both excellent guides to welcoming language, and contain robust lists of appropriate person- and identity- first terms.
 Discuss this guidance as a team and come to a shared understanding of language to use.

   </div>